 The fixed annual base remuneration of the members of executive management is determined by the board of directors on the basis of proposals from the remuneration committee.
-The board of directors can decide to delegate to the CEO the determination of the fixed annual base remuneration of certain members of executive management (excluding the CEO) on the basis of guidance from the remuneration committee.
+The board of directors can decide to delegate to the CEO the determination of the fixed annual base remuneration of some or all of the other members of executive management on the basis of guidance from the remuneration committee.

-4.2 STI (cash bonus)
+4.2 Short-term variable remuneration (annual performance bonus in cash)

-The short-term variable remuneration of members of executive management is based on individual and overall corporate performance.
-More precisely, the short-term variable remuneration depends on the achievement of one or more individual objectives and one or more Company objectives.
-The Company objectives and the individual objectives of the members of executive management are established annually by the board of directors upon the advice of the remuneration committee.
-The board of directors can decide to delegate to the CEO the annual establishment of the individual objectives of certain members of executive management (excluding the CEO).
+The short-term variable remuneration (annual performance bonus in cash) of the members of executive management is based on Company and/or individual performance.
+More precisely, the short-term variable remuneration of the members of executive management is based on the achievement of one or more Company objectives and/or one or more individual objectives.
+The Company objectives are established annually by the board of directors upon the advice of the remuneration committee.
+The individual objectives of the members of executive management are established annually by the board of directors upon the advice of directors can decide to directors upon the advice of the remuneration committee.

+delegate to the CEO the annual establishment of the individual objectives of some or all of the other members of executive management.
 Both the Company objectives and the individual objectives of the members of executive management are set in such a way that they are a challenge to be achieved.
 They relate to areas that are crucial for the Company to achieve its mission of becoming a global leader in providing innovative, clinically proven solutions to treat patients suffering from OSA, thereby contributing to the Company's business strategy, long-term interests and sustainability.
 Such areas can include: progress in research & development, clinical trial results, commercial milestones, corporate development, cash position, etc.

 The assessment of whether and to what extent the Company objectives and the individual objectives of the members of executive management are achieved is established at the end of each year by the board of directors upon the recommendation of the remuneration committee, by comparing effective performance against the objectives.
-The board of directors can decide to delegate to the CEO the annual assessment of the achievement of the individual objectives of certain members of executive management (excluding the CEO).
+The board of directors can decide to delegate to the CEO the annual assessment of the achievement of the individual objectives of some or all of the other members of executive management.